 Data held on third party servers is highly protected by security features including firewalls, regular scans against malware and measures to prevent SQL injection.

 We process and store data using our tax and accounting software, such software may be located ‘in the Cloud’ and if so we rely on the software provider’s security features and all access if password protected.

 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our Website or via email; any transmission is at your own risk.
 Once we have

 received your information, we will use strict procedures and security features to try to prevent unauthorised access.

 You agree that we have the right to share your personal information with:

 The Act gives you the right to access information held about you.
-Your right of access can be exercised in accordance with the Act and you can request access to the personal data we hold on you and verify the lawfulness of processing.
+Your right of access can be exercised in accordance with the Act and you can request access to the personal data we hold on you and verify the lawfulness of the processing.

 You can request access to your personal data we hold by emailing firstname.lastname@example.org.
 We will respond to your request within 30 days and any data will be provided in a machine-readable format.

 We may change this Privacy Notice from time to time.
 This may be necessary, for example, if the law changes, or if we change our business in a way that affects personal data protection.